0xcert/framework/docs/connectors/ethereum-api.md

 ### transferValue(recipe)

-An `asynchronous` class instance `function` which transfers asset to another account.
+An `asynchronous` class instance `function` which transfers an asset to another account.

 **Arguments:**

 | Argument | Description
 |-|-
 | recipe.receiverId | [required] A `string` representing account ID that will receive the value.
 | recipe.senderId | A `string` representing account ID that will send the value.
-It defaults to provider's accountId.
+It defaults to the provider's accountId.
 | recipe.value | [required] A big number `string` representing the transferred amount.

 **Result:**